 Many more of these occur from the bite of the Eastern Brown than from Coastal Taipan bites.

 By contrast, venomous snakes such as cobras and vipers cause tens of thousands of deaths per year in the very densely populated continents of Africa and Asia.

 The Taipan is a very large, very venomous snake, but the chances of a person being bitten and killed are extremely low.
 More people are killed in Australia every year by horses or bee stings than from snake bite.
 If we leave snakes alone, they will leave us alone.

 Anyone out and about in the Australian bush should carry a couple of broad elastic pressure bandages and become familiar with the first aid procedures to follow after any snake bite.

 STATUS IN THE WILD

-Coastal Taipans are common in many parts of their range, and are not considered to be endangered.
+Coastal taipans are common in many parts, and are not considered to be endangered.
 In many areas they have probably increased in abundance since human settlement because of the proliferation of introduced animals like rats and mice.